What Does Matthew 6:24 Mean?

 Clear Bible Translation

 Modern EnglishNo one can serve two masters.
-You will end up hating one and loving the other, or being devoted to one and despising the other.
+You will end up hating one and loving the other, or holding to one and despising the other.
 You cannot serve both God and mammon.

 King James Version